-How to prepare Current affairs for SSC CHSL - The right kind of strategy for how to prepare current affairs for SSC CHSL is very important as it is a scoring and easy section.
-SSC CHSL Prelims exam to be held from July 1 to 26, 2019 will have current affairs as a sub- section of general awareness.
+How to Prepare Current Affairs for SSC CHSL 2020?- Current Affairs is the scoring section of the SSC CHSL 2020 exam.
+By staying updated with the latest events and happenings around the globe keep the candidates one step ahead.
+SSC CHSL Tier-I exam have current affairs as a subsection of general awareness.
 Since current affairs means keeping up to date on the latest happenings around, many students find it daunting and hence look for easy ways on how to prepare current affairs for SSC CHSL exam.
 This article has all relevant information on how to prepare current affairs for SSC CHSL like expert tips, exam pattern, syllabus, weightage of topics, books to study for the ease of aspirants.
-Read complete article to download freely available month wise compilation of current affairs questions.
+Read complete article to know tips and tricks to prepare current affairs for SSC CHSL 2020Latest: Check memory based questions & shift wise SSC CHSL 2020 Exam Analysis Here

 3 (a) National News: This topic is very important with at least 2-3 questions being asked in the exam every year.
 One way to prepare for SSC CHSL current affairs to read the Hindu and one current affairs magazine e.g Pratiyogita Darpan regularly.
 Keeping an eye on the current events in the country is mandatory.